indiaderrick/Off-The-Rail/README.md

 # Off The Rail
-> Project 4 out of 4 during my Web Development Immersive course at General Assembly.

 View Off The Rail on [Heroku](https://offtherail.herokuapp.com/)

 View Off The Rail on [GitHub Repo](https://github.com/indiaderrick/wdi-project-four)

-Please note: all form fields are required on registration to create an account.
+Please note: This project was made to be viewed on a laptop.
+Due to time restrictions, it is not yet mobile responsive.
+All form fields are required on registration to create an account.

 ## Concept